smcommits/TheNewYork-Times/README.md

 - HTML
 Designed in Semantic HTML style.

--CSS
-Heavy use of Flexbox
+-CSS Heavy use of Flexbox, Float and Grid Layout.

 ## Live Demo